 The manufacture of steel was deemed to be an essential service by the government of Ontario, and we continued to operate during the COVID-19 pandemic, in part with funds we received from government assistance programs.
-In spite of our continued operations, as the pandemic spread, slowdowns and disruptions in the operations of our customers led to a reduction in demand that had a negative impact on our business and operations, or if any other similar epidemic or pandemic, will impact our business and operations on the were well there will on to be a renewed spread of COVID-19, including the spread of new variants, and, in such event, that efforts to contain the virus (including, but not limited to, voluntary and mandatory quarantines, vaccines, restrictions on travel, limiting gatherings of people, and reduced operations and extended closures of many businesses and institutions) will not materially impact our business, financial performance and financial position.
-Disruptions in our business, operating results and financial position.
-To the extent the COVID-19 pandemic, or any other similar epidemic, or pandemic, afversely affects our businesses, it may also have the effect of exacerbating many of the other risks described in this prospectus, any of which could have a material adverse effect on our business.
+In spite of our continued operations, as the pandemic spread, slowdowns and disruptions in the operations of our customers led to a reduction in demand that had a negative impact on our business and operations.
+There is uncertainty regarding the full impact of the COVID-19 pandemic on our business and operations, or if any other similar epidemic or pandemic, will impact our business and operations in the future.
+There is no assurance that there will not be a renewed spread of COVID-19, including the spread of new variants, and, in such event, that efforts to contain the virus (including, but not limited to, voluntary and mandatory quarantines, vaccines, restrictions on travel, limiting gatherings of people, and reduced operations and extended closures of many businesses and institutions) will not materially impact our business, financial performance and financial position.
+Disruptions in our business activities, and costs incurred by us in response to changing conditions and regulations and reduction in demand for the steel products that we manufacture, could have a material adverse impact on our businesses, it may also have the effect of exacerbating many of the other risks described in this Annual Report, any of which could have a material adverse effect on our business and operations.